 Eddie: Yes, Liberate Hong Kong reconstructs the fierce street protests, with roadblocks, fire, tear gas, and riot police in the virtual world.
-Navigating through the chaotic scene, you could be hurt or arrested through just a small hesitation or mistake.
-The interactive visual novel The Revolution of Our Times I presents players with the same set of difficult decisions that protestors face in the real world.
-One wrong choice, and you lose—not just the campaign, but also your relationships and employment.
+Navigating through the chaotic scene, you could be hurt or arrested through a slight hesitation or mistake.
+The interactive visual novel The Revolution of Our Times I presents players with the same difficult decisions that protestors face in the real world.
+One wrong choice, and you lose—not just the campaign but also your relationships and employment.
 The first time I played, I got a ‘game over’ just because I admitted my protest participation to my boss.
 He reported the case to the police, and I was arrested.
 Having your opinion heard was never that costly in the past.

-Eddie: Like many in Hong Kong and around the world, I hope that the city will soon return to a state of safety, openness, and fairness.
+Eddie: Like many in Hong Kong and around the world, I hope the city will soon return to a state of safety, openness, and fairness.
 Only then will people have the environment, time, and energy to discuss innovative ideas and contribute to quality artworks.
-I am looking forward to enhanced versions of these games that cover more events and characters.
+I look forward to enhanced versions of these games that cover more events and characters.
 They would be valuable historical records for both video games and Hong Kong.

 I also notice that these games rely on violent narratives and game mechanics.
 Many games set in Hong Kong do.
 Do you have any concerns about the way the city is depicted?